azure-location

 • Front and back lighting, built into one

-ScreenBar Halo 2 integrates two layers of lighting in a single, minimal form.
-The front light provides clear visibility without screen glare.
-The rear bias light softly illuminates the wall behind your monitor, easing contrast and adding depth — no extra RGB strips needed.
+The ScreenBar Halo 2 integrates two layers of lighting into a single, minimal form.
+The front light provides clear visibility without screen glare, while the rear bias light softly illuminates the wall behind your monitor, easing contrast and adding depth.
+No extra RGB strips needed.

 • ASYM-Light™ front beam: no glare, just focus

-A 24° adjustable lamp head, 8-section reflector, and 18° cut-off angle work together to light your desk, not your face or screen.
-The result: sharp focus, zero glare, and less eye strain, even after hours of play.
+A 24° adjustable lamp head, 8-section reflector, and an 18° cut-off angle work together to light your desk, not your face or screen.
+The result: sharp focus, zero glare, and reduced eye strain, even after hours of play.

 • Ultra-wide backlight: smooth contrast, full glow